yuryb/drex/README.md

   // If I use something like "forever", or "supervisor" to re-start my Node process every time
   // when things here should change, all existing sessions with the clients will be killed!
   // Oh, no, no, no!
-  // All I want to do here usually is to put new event handler, which existing sessions do not even know about!
+  // All I want to do here, most of the time, is to put new event handler, which existing sessions do not even know about!

-  drex.require('./my_module_with_event_handlers_which_I_always_twick.js', function(mymod) {
+  drex.require('./my_module_with_event_handlers_which_I_always_change.js', function(mymod) {
       // here I can start calling methods from my module like there is no tomorrow!
-      // and I'm guaranteed that every time I update my module, sessions which will come after the update
+      // and I'm guaranteed that every time I update my module, sessions which will come here after the update
-      // will get new code, but sessions which were opened before the update will still be working with the
+      // will get the new code, but sessions which were opened before the update will still be working with the
       // code which existed in my module when these sessions were created.
 That's fair!
   });
 ```